Bitcoin Explained: What Is Bitcoin And How Does It Work?

 How is Bitcoin Regulated?

-Still, there are legal issues around Bitcoin in some jurisdictions.
-Countries like China banned trading of Bitcoin and crypto.
+At this time, there are still legal issues surrounding Bitcoin in some jurisdictions.
+For example, countries like China have banned the trading of Bitcoin and crypto.

 In the United States, anybody can trade, own, or mine virtual currencies; but there are different ways that US government agencies and financial regulatory bodies classify Bitcoin and cryptocurrency.
 As it relates to buying and selling Bitcoin, the Internal Revenue Service (IRS) classifies Bitcoin as property, which differs from stocks and bonds which are taxed based on capital gains or income on your annual tax return.
 Taxes can be complicated, but we break it down in easy-to-understand terms in our Getting Started in Bitcoin and Cryptocurrency video course for those who want more information.